owl-project/owlDVR_SpaceSkip/README.md

-# owlDVR_SpaceSkip: OptiX/OWL-Accelerated Space Skipping
+# owlDVR_SpaceSkip: Sample Code for our "OptiX-Acclerated Space Skipping using Active Region Boundary Geometry" Paper

 This repository contains sample code for our EGPGV 2021 Paper on (OWL-based) OptiX-Accelerated Space Skipping for Direct Volume